kbdharun/kbdharun/TRANSLATION.md

 - In this file I will list some of my work and contributions in localisation.
 - You can find most of my work in localisation in [**Weblate**](https://hosted.weblate.org/user/kbdharunkrishna) and [**Crowdin**](https://crowdin.com/profile/kbdharun).

+## Projects

-## Projects that I have contributed translations to
+Listed below are some projects that I contributed translations to

 1. In [**tldr-pages**](https://github.com/kbdharun/tldr), I translated some commands to Tamil and I review, validate translations in pull requests.